google-deepmind/android_env/docs/example_tasks.md

 AndroidEnv.
 The purpose is to give researchers an idea of the different kinds of challenges that AndroidEnv poses.

-To use any of these tasks in your own experiments, click on the Download icon to download a zip file containing textprotos and the corresponding APKs.
+To use any of these tasks in your own experiments, click on **Download** to download a ZIP file containing textprotos and the corresponding APKs.
 After downloading, move the `.apk` and `.textproto` files to a directory of your choice and take note of their path.
 This information is needed for [running](instructions.md#create-the-env) an AndroidEnv instance with the given